 Territories (Yukon, NWT, Nunavut)

-- Nunavut: no formal EV rebate as of 2026 (limited charging infrastructure makes broad EV ownership impractical in most communities).
+- Nunavut: no formal EV rebate (limited charging infrastructure makes broad EV ownership impractical in most communities).

 The optimal stacking strategy depends on where you live and what you are buying.
 Three scenarios: